-The Book Award Committee consists of six members, two elected each year for a term of three years, and a chair, who is appointed by the President with the approval of the Executive Board for a term of three years.
-Terms begin immediately following the ChLA annual business meeting.
+- Chair Appointed by the President with the approval of the Executive Board for a term of three (3) years. - Six (6) members, two (2) elected year for a term of three years. - Terms begin immediately following the ChLA annual business meeting.

 - 1. Seek nominations for each annual award from the Association membership in general and committee members in particular, as well as publishers and publishers' representatives at conferences and on campus, and search for additional appropriate entries in publishers catalogues and on various printed lists and electronic data bases, including the OCLC. - 2.
 Prepare an annual, preliminary list from those books that appear to meet the selection criteria for the award. - 3.
-Distribute the preliminary list to the committee for initial screening. - Receive suggestions for additions to and deletions from the preliminary list from committee members. - 5.
+Distribute the preliminary list to the committee for initial screening. - 4.
+Receive suggestions for additions to and deletions from the preliminary list from committee members. - 5.
 Prepare and distribute one or more intermediary lists based on personal assessment, continued inquiry, and reports of committee members reviewing books on the preliminary and intermediary lists. - 6.
 Compile and distribute a short list of qualified recipients for close reading by all members of the committee. - 7.
-Type, distribute, and tabulate the results of the ballot consisting of those books that are considered to be finalists. - 8.
-Notify the President and Association Manager of the winner(s) and their ranking, such as first, second, third, or honorable mention, and of the Recommended Books list, should such list be developed in a given year by the committee. - 9.
+Type, distribute, and tabulate the results of the ballot consisting of those books that are considered to be finalists.

+- 8. Notify the President and Association Manager of the winner(s) and their ranking, such as first, second, third, or honorable mention, and of the Recommended Books list, should such list be developed in a given year by the committee. - 9.
 Assist in providing material for news releases to announce the results of the committee's work and to provide publicity both for the winning author(s), title(s), and publisher(s) and the Association. - 10.
-At least one month prior to the scheduled presentation of the award, request that the Association Manager have a check prepared in the name of the winner(s) in the amount of \$900 and prepare an award certificate.
+At least one month prior to the scheduled presentation of the award, request that the Association Manager have a check prepared in the name of the winner(s) for the awarded amount, determined by the Board of Directors each year, and prepare an award certificate.
 If attending the conference, the winner also receives complimentary registration and banquet ticket which should be arranged by the Association Manager. - 11.
 Announce and/or present the award at the Awards Banquet at the annual meeting of the Association. - 12.
 Submit semiannual reports or an annual report as warranted as requested by the Executive Board. - 13.
-Schedule and conduct a meeting of the committee at the annual meeting, if one is desired.
-Revised February 2019

-- 14. As requested by Association Manager, answer queries, predominately from publishers and authors who are not members of the Association, about the award. - 15.
+Schedule and conduct a meeting of the committee at the annual meeting, if one is desired. - 14.
+As requested by Association Manager, answer queries, predominately from publishers and authors who are not members of the Association, about the award. - 15.
 Upon completion of term, forward all relevant files to incoming chair at the time of the annual meeting.
 Materials older than three years shall be sent to the ChLA Business Office for archiving.